 My major back then was ceramics, my minor was 3D mixed media.

-As soon as I lived on my own and had a job, I could do what I wanted and attended evening classes at the Arts Academy, majoring in painting, thus ending up with two educations in fine arts.
+As soon as I lived on my own and had a job, I did what I wanted and attended evening classes at the Arts Academy, majoring in painting, thus ending up with two educations in fine arts.

 The aim of art is to represent not the outward appearance of things, but their inward significance. ~Aristotle